aztfmod/landingzone_data_analytics/examples/databricks/101-simple_cluster/README.md

-# CAF landing zones for Terraform - Databrics Cluster example
+# CAF landing zones for Terraform - Databricks Cluster example

 Deploys a Databrics Cluster in a virtual network, with instance pool.